przebro/overseer/README.md

 Inside def/samples directory, there are sample definitions that consist together for an example workflow.
 After a successful build, binaries can be found inside the bin catalog.
 * ovs - scheduler, by default it starts listening on 127.0.0.1:7053
+* ovsgate - api gateway 127.0.0.1:7054
 * ovswork - worker, by default it starts listening on 127.0.0.1:7055
 * chkprg - sample program
 * tools/ovscli - tool, helps manage resources and tasks.
-There is also an Electron-based client:(https://github.com/przebro/overseergui).
+There is also a web application client:(https://github.com/przebro/ovswc).
 It is recommended to use although it is also in a phase of a high development.

 **Task definition**\
 Currently, tasks definitions are stored in catalog, by default it is `def` catalog located in a root directory of a project.